nirbar/PanelSwWixExtension/README.md

 ## PanelSwWixExtension WiX Elements

 - Immediate Actions:
+  - *PathSearch*: Search for a file on PATH environment variable folder list.
-  - *VersionCompare*: compare two versions, set result to property as -1, 0, or 1
+  - *VersionCompare*: Compare two versions, set result to property as -1, 0, or 1
   - *ForceVersion*: Force a specified version for a file.
 Version overwrite is done on runtime in the MSI database.
   - *AccountSidSearch*: Lookup an account's SID by account name.
   - *JsonJpathSearch*: Read JSON values